SyedAfrozPasha/Javascript/README.md

 14. For calling API's, which life cycle method of React.js should we use and why?
 15. What is JSX in react?
 16. What is stateful and stateless component in react?
-17. What do you mean by `React.Component` and `React.PureComponent` syntax in react and when are they used?
+17. What do you mean by `React.Component` and `8eact.PureComponent` syntax in react and when are they used?
 18. What is the purpose of `super()` method in react?
 19. Whether `this.setState()` in react is an asynchronous call or synchronous call?
 20. Explain Context API in react?